-Recently Scott made his role debut as Turiddu with the New Israeli Opera, added Canio for a Cavalleria – Pagliacci double bill with Opera Tampa, and debuted Manrico in Verdi’s Il trovatore with Opera Roanoke, and with Sarasota Opera Anatol in Barber’s Vanessa and returned to his signature roles; Rodolfo in La boheme with Angers-Nantes Opera in France, and Don Jose in Carmen with Kentucky Opera.
-This season he’ll return to Minnesota Opera as Calaf in Turandot, to Utah Opera as Manrico in Il Trovatore , and will make his role and company debut as Luigi in Tabarro with Cologne Opera in Germany.
-Future engagements include his debut at Austin Lyric Opera.
+Recently, Scott made his role debut as Turiddu with the New Israeli Opera, added Canio for a Cavalleria – Pagliacci double bill with Opera Tampa, and debuted Manrico in Verdi’s Il trovatore with Opera Roanoke, and with Sarasota Opera Anatol in Barber’s Vanessa and returned to his signature roles; Rodolfo in La bohème with Angers-Nantes Opera in France, Don Jose in Carmen with Kentucky Opera and Nashville Opera; and Edgardo in Lucia di Lammermoor with Seattle Opera.

 Mr. Piper’s artistry has been heard throughout the Americas, Europe and Asia.
 He has recently appeared with Houston Grand Opera, the International Music Festival of Macau, Vancouver Opera (British Columbia), Compañia Lírica Nacional de Costa Rica, the New Peoples Theater of Moscow (Russia), Minnesota Opera, Opera Pacific, Lyric Opera of Kansas City, the Jacksonville Symphony Orchestra, Dayton Opera, Madison Opera, Michigan Opera Theater, and New York City Opera.
 In Italy he has appeared in Rome, Catanzaro, Modena, Ravenna, and at Teatro di Verdi in Busseto.
-He also appears as Alfredo in the DVD of Franco Zeffirelli’s production’s of La traviata with Stefania Bonfadell, Renato Bruson and conducted by Placido Domingo.
+He also appears as Alfredo in the DVD of Franco Zeffirelli’s production of La traviata with Stefania Bonfadell and Renato Bruson, conducted by Placido Domingo.